 Learn how to manually and automatically control a process loop using a proportional-integral-derivative (PID) controller, feedback gauges and sensors, and a final control element.
 Math skills and knowledge of how to use a digital multimeter (DMM) are required.
 This course is a prerequisite for EST 285: Advanced Instrumentation and SCADA.
-Prerequisites: OCSUP 107 and EST 133 or instructor permission.
+Prerequisites: Grade of C or higher in AMATH 107 and EST 133 or instructor permission.

-EST 108 Materials, Fasteners, and Raceways
+EST 108 Materials, Fasteners, and Raceways 5 Credits